-WESTMINSTER, Colo — The home of Steve and Deana Watson looks a lot like Santa's workshop around this time of year.
-However, the couple aren't building toys, they're adapting them for children with disabilities.
+WESTMINSTER, Colo. — The home of Steve and Deana Watson looks a lot like Santa's workshop around this time of year.
+They're not building toys, but adapting them for children with disabilities.

 For the past decade they've taken store-bought toys and re-wired them in a way that's tailored to a child with special needs.